Loading...

 How to consume Andy's Morning Coffee - South Indian Filter Coffee With 3.5% Milk and Sugar, 1 mug without glucose spikes

-Sprinkle a bit of cinnamon in your coffee, as it may help in moderating blood sugar spikes.
+Sprinkle a bit of cinnamon into your coffee.
+It's not only flavorful but may also help in moderating blood sugar levels.

 healthspan-mbl